Resident234/php.net/pages/www.php.net_function.ob-gzhandler.php.md

-I&apos;ve just spent 5 hours fighting a bug in my application and outcome is:
+I&apos;ve just spent 5 hours fighting a bug in my application and outcome is:<br><br>

 ```
 <?php
 // do not use
-ob_start(&quot;ob_gzhandler&quot;);
+ob_start("ob_gzhandler");
 // along with
 header(&apos;HTTP/1.1 304 Not Modified&apos;);

 // or in the end use
 ob_end_clean();
-php?>
+?>
 ```

-W3C Standart requires response body to be empty if 304 header set.
-With compression on it will at least contain a gzip stream header even if your output is completely empty!

-This affects firefox (current ver.3.6.3) in a very subtle way: one of the requests after the one that gets 304 with not empty body gets it response prepended with contents of that body.
+<br><br>W3C Standart requires response body to be empty if 304 header set.
+With compression on it will at least contain a gzip stream header even if your output is completely empty! <br><br>This affects firefox (current ver.3.6.3) in a very subtle way: one of the requests after the one that gets 304 with not empty body gets it response prepended with contents of that body.
 In my case it was a css file and styles was not rendered at all, which made problem show up.

 #